lucky-media/guidelines/pages/version-control/github.md

-# Github
+# GitHub

-All our projects are hosted in Github, so the first thing to do here is to open a new Github Account if you haven't already.
+All our projects reside in GitHub's welcoming embrace — the first thing you need to do is open a new GitHub account, if you haven't already.

-### Using Github
+### Embracing GitHub

-We have an equal split of team members who use the command line and some who prefer Github Desktop.
+Our team showcases a perfect blend — some boldly command the command line, while others find comfort in GitHub Desktop.

-- For CLI there is no extra step, just make sure you are authenticated with Github using a PA token.
+- For CLI aficionados, there's no need for an extra step — just make sure you're authenticated with GitHub, using a PA token.
-- Here you can [download](https://desktop.github.com/) Github Desktop.
+- You can [download](https://desktop.github.com/) GitHub Desktop and unleash your potential.

 ### Creating Pull Requests

-After you have finished working on your `feature` branch and pushed to `origin`, if you visit the Repo you will see this notification.
+Once you've wrapped up your work on the `feature` branch and pushed it to `origin`, pay a visit to the repository and bask in the glow of this notification.

 ![Pull Request](/images/git_1.png)

-After clicking on Compare & pull request you can enter a name for your Pull Request and Description.
+Then, click on Compare & pull request to grace your pull request with a fitting name and description.

-### Asking for Review
+### Asking for Reviews

 ![Review](/images/git_2.png)